On Becoming A Selfish Giver

 “Having, exhibiting or motivated by no concern for oneself but for others; unselfish”

-Having no concern for oneself but for others
+Having no concern for oneself but for others.
+Motivated by no concern for oneself.

 What?